SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-appointment.md

 ---
 uid: help-en-appointment-create
 title: Create appointment
-description: Creating appointments and scheduling all meetings and activities in your SuperOffice Diary help you to always have a complete overview of what’s happening, build up solid communication history, and keep your colleagues informed.
-This how-to guide will help you create appointments and see the different types of activity options available.
+description: This how-to guide will help you create appointments and see the different types of activity options available.
 author: SuperOffice RnD
 so.date: 02.10.2023
 keywords: diary, follow-up